 Key Features of the Miller Classic Series

-Durable Shell Material: Constructed using high-impact thermoplastic, the shell withstands rigorous worksite hazards including falls, sparks, and debris.
+Durable Shell Material: Constructed using high-impact thermoplastic, the shell withstands rigorous worksite hazards, including falls, sparks, and debris.
 The material is lightweight, contributing to operator comfort.

 Battery and Solar Combo: Helmets feature solar-powered auto sensors combined with replaceable lithium-ion batteries for extended, maintenance-free operation.